vincenttommi/phase-1-review-conditionals/README.md

 Before we dive into JavaScript's conditional structures, let's go over a few concepts that provide the syntactic underpinnings.

-## Objectives

-1. Explain what constitutes an expression in JavaScript
-2. Organize code using block statements
-3. Describe the difference between truthy and falsy values
-4. Learn to use conditional statements

 ## Explain What Constitutes an Expression in JavaScript